-Contact Information: FEMA-EA-DAE
+Contact Information: FEMA-EA-RSV

-The Intergovernmental Affairs Division provides direct communication and outreach to state, local, tribal, and territorial officials, including governors and state officials, state legislators, tribal governments, small states and rural constituencies, territorial governments, county/parish officials, mayors and city managers, and city councils.
+The Intergovernmental Affairs Division (IGA) provides direct communication and outreach to state, local, tribal, and territorial (SLTT) officials, including governors and state officials, state legislators, tribal governments, small states and rural constituencies, territorial governments, county/parish officials, mayors and city managers, and city councils.
 In addition, IGA fosters and maintains relationships with national associations who represent SLTT governments, emergency managers, and homeland security officials.
 IGA also continues to build relationships with key constituency groups that have been traditionally underserved by the Federal government.

 Contact Information: 202-646-3444 or email us at FEMA-IGA

 FEMA established a Private Sector Division within the Office of External Affairs in October 2007.
 The Division's mission is to communicate, cultivate and advocate for collaboration between the U.S. private sector and FEMA, to support FEMA's capabilities and to enhance national preparedness, protection, response, recovery, and mitigation of all hazards.
-Additionally, the Division's vision is to establish and maintain a national reputation for effective support to our private sector stakeholders through credible, reliable and meaningful two-way communication.
+Additionally, the division's vision is to establish and maintain a national reputation for effective support to our private sector stakeholders through credible, reliable and meaningful two-way communication.